 Writing sessions take place October 2020 through February 2021.
-Actors join the process in mid-February for staged reading performances at the end of March 2021.
+Actors joined the process in mid-February for staged reading performances at the end of March 2021.

 Fall meetings take place online.
 We will only meet in person if we deem it can be done safely, following all state and national guidelines.
 Even if we are able to gather, a virtual option will continue be available for anyone who is not comfortable attending in person.

 KIDSTAGE Originals is an original musical project created by emerging theatre artists.
 Students generate their own original material under the mentorship and guidance of a professional writing, composing, and directing team.

 Once the writing team has a completed script, student actors are added to the process and the show is shared with an audience for feedback regarding their script and story.
 This process is designed to teach students about process of creating a show from script to stage, and provide students the life skills of collaboration, compromise, communication of ideas, and receiving critical responses to creative endeavors, among many others.